future timeline technology singularity humanity predictions events 2020 2050 2100

 Worsening economic crisis in Greece

-For years, the successive governments of Greece had been spending money they didn't have.
+For years, the successive governments of Greece had spent money they didn't have.
 These governments took advantage of the good economic times in the early 2000s to borrow and spend at a greater rate than taxes were being collected.
 As a result, the country ran up a massive deficit, reaching an estimated 13.6% by 2010.*

-By 2010, Greece was forced to ask for outside assistance, revealing the true levels of spending and deficit that had accumulated over the years.
+By 2010, Greece was forced to ask for outside assistance, revealing the true levels of spending and deficit that had accumulated.
 As a result, it was downgraded to the lowest credit rating in the eurozone.
 This made it difficult for the government to receive outside help, with investors viewing the country as a financial black hole.
-The EU allowed Greece to borrow from other European countries as well as the International Monetary Fund, in what became the largest bailout package in recent history.
+The EU allowed Greece to borrow from other European countries as well as the International Monetary Fund (IMF), in what became the largest bailout package in recent history.
+In return, Greece was forced to drastically cut back its spending.
+Government corruption, large increases in taxes, and cuts to public social programs resulted in widespread civil unrest during 2011.*

 The world's first synthetic organ transplant